MD2B - Myeloproliferative Disorders

 Clinical Presentation

-• History: Most are asymptomatic, but can present with nosebleeds, bruises, macrovascular or microvascular obstruction
+• History: Most cases are asymptomatic and discovered incidentally, but can present with nosebleeds, headache, bruises, macrovascular or microvascular obstruction.

-• Labs: Platelets > 100,000, mild anemia, leukocytosis below 50,000, normal or elevated LAP score, hyperuricemia less common, pseudohyperkalemia
+• Labs: Platelets > 45,0000/microliter, mild anemia, leukocytosis below 50,000, normal or elevated LAP score, hyperuricemia less common, pseudohyperkalemia.

-• Peripheral smear shows abnormal platelet morphology, with large, small, bizarre and agranular forms on peripheral smear, but absent or minimal collagen fibrosis of the marrow
+• Peripheral smear shows abnormal platelet morphology, with large and small (anisocytosis), bizarre and agranular forms (poikilocytosis) on peripheral smear, but absent or minimal collagen fibrosis of the marrow.

 Natural Course